mrnadaara/Math-Magicians-Calculator/README.md

 ### Testing

-This app currently has unit tests for...
+This app currently has unit tests using jest.
+You can test by running ``` yarn test ```

 Following functions were tested:

-- N/A
+- calculate.js

 ### Future releases

-1. N/A
+1. Add animations for buttons
+2. Allow more than 2 numbers to operated on at the same time

 # Contributor: